saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 The _header checksum_ field, `csum`, is used to verify the integrity of the IP header.
 The algorithm for it is relatively simple, and will be explained further down in this tutorial.

 Finally, the `saddr` and `daddr` fields indicate the source and destination addresses of the datagram, respectively.
-Even though the fields are 32-bit in length and can thus depict approximately 4.5 billion addresses, the address range is still too small for our communication-centric society.
-The IPv6 protocol extends this length to 128-bits and as a result, future-proofs the address range of the Internet Protocol, perhaps permanently.
+Even though the fields are 32-bit in length and thus provide a pool of approximately 4.5 billion addresses, the address range is still going to be exhausted.
+The IPv6 protocol extends this length to 128 bits and as a result, future-proofs the address range of the Internet Protocol, perhaps permanently.

 ## Internet Checksum